Reviewed Date: 12/01/2022

 State law limits both state and local sales taxes on water, gas, electricity, and other energy sources used by manufacturers.
 Your city needs to ensure that your utility billing system reflects these different rates.
 If you have been overcharging your manufacturer utility customers, you may owe them a refund.
-The streamlined sales tax act is scheduled to take effect on July 1, 2017.
-If not extended again by our legislature, these rates and exemptions will change.

 Exemptions from Sales Tax

 T.C.A. § 67-6-206(b)(3) provides for a certificate issued by the Commissioner of Revenue that completely exempts water and energy used directly in the manufacturing process from sales tax.
 Typically, a manufacturer has to provide evidence of a separate meter for the manufacturing process water or energy usage to obtain a certificate.
-The burden is on the manufacturer to apply for and obtain this certificate, and the manufacturer must provide a certified copy of the certificate to the city.
+The burden is on the manufacturer to apply for and obtain this certificate, and the manufacturer must provide a certified copy of the certificate to the municipality.

 Refunds of Tax Overpayments

 Any previous collections resulting in overpayment must be refunded to the taxpayer.
 The statute of limitations on sales tax refunds extends back three years.
 T.C.A. § 67-1-1802 describes the refund process.
-The Department of Revenue has a form (RV-F0102401) that the city must complete and return with documentation showing that it has refunded the correct amount.
+The Department of Revenue has a form (RV-F0102401) that the municipality must complete and return with documentation showing that it has refunded the correct amount.